douggo/nlw-return-back/README.md

   - `npm init -y`
   - `npm i typescript @types/node ts-node-dev -D`
   - `npx tsc --init`

+- To create the `dist` folder with the native js code instead of typescript
   - `npx tsc`

 - To create API using Express